 For example, several of our research groups investigate the ways in which the genetic code inside each cell is controlled in response to signals that the cell receives.
 The signalling and the regulation of genes is often different in cancer cells compared to normal cells.

 Public engagement is a broad term for a range of activities that connect the general public with research and researchers.
-Our scientists are committed to enaging the public with research, and we are supported in this aim by the Nuffield Department of Medicine.
-If you have any questions about public engagement opportunities, please contact NDM Strategic.
+Our scientists are committed to enaging the public with research.

 Examples of events that Ludwig researchers have participated in recently include the Oxfordshire Science Festival, Pint of Science, Oxford Open Doors, and activities at local schools.
 We also regularly host work experience students.

-Join the Curiosity Carnival on Friday 29 September 2017, with hundreds of free activities across central Oxford for all ages and interests – including games, talks, music, dance, live experiments and walking tours – celebrating how research affects all our lives.
+The Curiosity Carnival came to town on Friday 29 September 2017, with hundreds of free activities across central Oxford for all ages and interests – including games, talks, music, dance, live experiments and walking tours – celebrating how research affects all our lives.

 Around 25 staff and students from the Ludwig Institute for Cancer Research donned their running shoes and team t-shirts to run 10K in support of Muscular Dystrophy UK.
 The 2017 Oxford 'Town and Gown' race on Sunday 14th May attracted more than 4000 runners, from first-timers to serious athletes.
 The Ludwig team were rewarded for all their training efforts by beautiful sunshine and a fantastic crowd.
 Congratulations to all our runners!
 The ...